leonv-dev/remote_database_importer/README.md

 Its very well possible that unexpected errors occur

 ## Features
-- Define multiple environments (such as staging, production)
+- Define multiple environments (such as staging, production etc.)
 - Rails intergration via rake task
-- Decide for yourself if the dump should be done over a ssh connection or if the db port should be used directly (with pg_dump)
+- Decide for yourself if the dump should be done over ssh or if pg_dump should connect to the DB port directly
 - It can therefore be used for all hosting providers (Heroku, Kubernetes, self-hosted, etc.)

 ## Installation